UK Visa Documents Required

 Four types of documentary evidence can be attached to a visitor visa application:

-- Mandatory Documents – such as a valid passport or a valid travel document;
+Such as a valid passport or a valid travel document;

-- Supporting Documents – such as bank statements, employment and business-related documents, etc. Since these do not fall under the category of mandatory documentary evidence, therefore, if an applicant does not furnish one or more recommended supporting documents then this failure to do so may not necessarily arise a sufficient ground for refusal.
+Such as bank statements, employment and business-related documents, etc. Since these do not fall under the category of mandatory documentary evidence, therefore, if an applicant does not furnish one or more recommended supporting documents then this failure to do so may not necessarily arise a sufficient ground for refusal.
 However, if an applicant neither provides the requisite supporting documents nor an ECO is satisfied that an applicant meets the requirements then the application is likely to be refused;

-- Additional Documents – applicants applying for a Visitor Visa Application in the following categories need to submit the required additional documents:
+Applicants applying for a Visitor Visa Application in the following categories need to submit the required additional documents:

 - Academics visiting the UK for undertaking research (12-months visa);